-Hot foil technology is reliable, economical and low maintenance, making it ideal for printing use by dates, lot numbers, batch codes and expiry dates.
-It is also versatile in that it can print metallic codes – something the other technologies cannot do.
+Hot foil technology is reliable, economical, and low maintenance, making it ideal for printing use by dates, lot numbers, batch codes and expiry dates.
+It is also versatile in that it can print metallic codes – something other technologies cannot do.

-It works by a heated metal die pressing a pigmented hot foil tape against the packaging material.
+It works by pressing a heated metal die onto pigmented hot foil tape which then transfers to the packaging material.

 Low initial cost